PureLegalTech/LegalRules/fixtures/Provided/test.md

 You are free to use software providing furthermore that

 You are free to use software providing furthermore, that

+You are free to use software providing further that

+You are free to use software providing further, that

 You are free to use software providing that